Powermaster

 The true condition of a used boiler can only be ascertained by its previous owner.
 Some used boiler salespersons will state that the boiler was hardly ever operated, never had low water levels or explosions, and that its control system is in “almost perfect” condition; unfortunately, this is almost never the case but will be hard to prove.

-Changing the tubes will not extend the useful life of the other components of the boiler. (del cuerpo de presión de la caldera).
+Changing the tubes will not extend the useful life of the other components of the boiler.
 The tubes represent a part of the material of the boiler that should be changed periodically throughout its useful life.
 The frequency of the tube changes depends on the gauge of the tubes and the water quality control of the boiler.

-C. A new boiler, equipped with a high efficiency burner, is ecological, consuming considerably less fuel than a used boiler.
+A new boiler, equipped with a high efficiency burner, is much more efficient, consuming considerably less fuel than a used boiler.
 In fact, the acquisition cost of a new boiler is generally amortized by the fuel savings after very little time.
-The cost of a new boiler will “paid back” in terms of fuel savings, in about a year and a half.
+The cost of a new boiler will pay itself back with the fuel savings, in about a year and a half.
 After that, the benefit to the owner is pure fuel cost savings over the rest of the useful life of the new boiler.

 These impressive savings, coupled with the reduced risk of operational issues and the security of knowing with clarity both the current condition and expected useful life of your capital investment make purchasing a new boiler worth the additional upfront cost.